Voice disorders

 Many people develop a voice problem related to an upper respiratory infection, other laryngeal changes, or phonotraumatic behaviors, such as yelling or speaking for long periods.
 Online meetings or speaking over noise also pose particular challenges.
 It is important to see an laryngologist if you notice changes in your voice to rule out any physical pathology that may be contributing to your voice problem.
 I address unwanted vocal behaviors that have developed due to challenges from speaking demands and/or vocal pathology or illness.
 Some include:

-• Paradoxical vocal fold motion, which can manifest as a cough, breathing difficulty, or a choking sensation
+Inducible laryngeal obstruction (ILO, aka paradoxical vocal fold motion), which can manifest as a cough, breathing difficulty, or a choking sensation

-• Refer to the neurological disorders page for other illnesses
+Please refer to the neurological disorders page for other conditions

 If you are a professional voice user (singer, actor, teacher, or professional whose voice is a vital part of your job), please refer to the professional voice page of this website for more information.